Weekly love notes woven

 I write love letters.

-I make myself a warm cup of tea,
+I make myself a warm cup of coffee,

 settle into the coziest corner of my couch,